AleNegrini/TrueFilm/README.md

 * [virtualenv]()

 ### Run the script
-If requirements are met, just type:
+If the requirements are met, just type:
 ```
 ./run-script.sh
 ```